DataBiosphere/stairway/FLIGHT_DEVELOPER_GUIDE.md

 ### Retry Object State and Reuse <a name="retryreuse"></a>
 It is important to understand the scope and state of a RetryRule object and only share RetryRules objects where they will work properly.
-It is safe to re-use the same RetryRule object *within* a flight.
-It is not safe to share the same RetryRule object *between* flights.
+It is safe to re-use the same RetryRule object *within* a flight instance.
+It is not safe to share the same RetryRule object *between* flight instances.

 The reason that you cannot share a RetryRule object between flights is that a RetryRule object is stateful: it holds the state of retrying.
 For example, a rule that retries 3